Palais-Royal: Palais-Cardinal

 Originally called the Palais-Cardinal, the palace was the personal residence of Cardinal Richelieu.

 The architect Jacques Lemercier began his design in 1629; Construction commenced in 1633 and was completed in 1639.
 The gardens were begun in 1629 by Jean Le Nôtre (father of André Le Nôtre), Simon Bouchard, and Pierre I Desgots, to a design created by Jacques Boyceau.
 Upon Richelieu's death in 1642 the palace became the property of the King and acquired the new name Palais-Royal.

 After Louis XIII died the following year, it became the home of the Queen Mother Anne of Austria and her young sons Louis XIV and Philippe, duke of Anjou, along with her advisor Cardinal Mazarin.

-From 1649, the palace was the residence of the exiled Henrietta Maria and Henrietta Anne Stuart, wife and daughter of the deposed King Charles I of England.
+From 1649, the palace was the residence of the exiled Henrietta Maria and Henrietta Anne Stuart, wife and daughter of the executed King Charles I of England.
 The two had escaped England in the midst of the English Civil War and were sheltered by Henrietta Maria's nephew, King Louis XIV.

 The Palais Brion, a separate section near the rue de Richelieu to the west of the Palais-Royal, was purchased by Louis XIV from the heirs of Cardinal Richelieu.
 Louis had it connected to the Palais-Royal.
 It was at the Palais Brion that Louis had his mistress Louise de La Vallière stay while his affair with Madame de Montespan was still an official secret.

 Philippe I, Duke of Orléans

 Philippe de France, duc d'Orléans the younger brother of Louis XIV.

 Henrietta Anne was married to Louis' younger brother, Philippe I, Duke of Orléans in the palace chapel on 31 March 1661.
 After their marriage, Louis XIV allowed his brother and wife to use the Palais-Royal as their main Paris residence.
 The following year the new duchess gave birth to a daughter, Marie Louise d'Orléans, inside the palace.
 She created the ornamental gardens of the palace, which were said to be among the most beautiful in Paris.
 Under the new ducal couple, the Palais-Royal would become the social center of the capital.

 The palace was redecorated and new apartments were created for the Duchess's maids and staff.
-Several of the women who later came to be favourites to King Louis XIV were from her household: Louise de La Vallière, who gave birth there to two sons of the King, in 1663 and 1665; Françoise-Athénaïs, marquise de Montespan, who supplanted Louise; and Angélique de Fontanges, who was in service to the second Duchess of Orléans.
+Several of the women who later came to be favourites to King Louis XIV were from her household: Louise de La Vallière, who gave birth there to two sons of the King, in 1663 and 1665; Madame de Montespan, who supplanted Louise; and Angélique de Fontanges, who was in service to the second Duchess of Orléans.

 The court gatherings at the Palais-Royal were famed all around the capital as well as all of France.
 It was at these parties that the crème de la crème of French society came to see and be seen.
-Guests included the main members of the royal family like the Queen Mother, Anne of Austria; Anne, Duchess of Montpensier, the Princes of Condé and of Conti.
+Guests included the main members of the royal family like the Queen Mother, Anne of Austria; Anne, Duchess of Montpensier, and the Prince of Condé and Conti.
 Philippe's favourites were also frequent visitors.